-Whether it is recording or idle, the instrument can activate its WiFiTM interface and try to connect to a server at regular intervals.
+Whether it is recording or idle, the instrument can activate its WiFi[TM] interface and try to connect to a server at regular intervals.
 The connection schedule is defined in that field.
-In order to enable that behavior, the following must be setup:
+To enable that behavior, the following must be setup:

 - The Connect Interval must be set: The interval is often chosen as once per hour, or once per 10 min.
 Setting too short an interval (lower than 5 min) will drain the battery faster.
 Setting too long an interval (several days, a week or more) will risk losing data if the connection cannot be established at its scheduled time.
-The interval must not be set to 0.
-We do not advise setting a schedule interval lower than 2 min. - The WiFi-Report-Active button must be pressed: When the button is released the instrument will not try to connect at the set interval. - A start date and time must be set sometime in the future: The periodic connection attempts will only begin at the set date and time.
+The interval must not be set to 0, as this disables the scheduled connections.
+Although possible, we do not advise setting a schedule interval lower than 2 min. - The WiFi-Report-Active button must be pressed: When the button is released the instrument will not try to connect at the set interval. - A start date and time must be set sometime in the future: The periodic connection attempts will only begin at the set date and time.
+Setting a start date and time in the past will cause the instrument to start connecting right away.